hedyhli/outline.nvim/README.md

     -- boolean or integer for milliseconds duration to apply a temporary highlight -- when jumping. false to disable.
     jump_highlight_duration = 300,
+    -- Whether to center the cursor line vertically in the screen when -- jumping/focusing.
+Runs zz.
+    center_on_jump = true,

     -- Vim options for the outline window show_numbers = false,